sohaibdaoudi/ToDoListProject/step1 MCL and MLD.md

 | `due_date`        | DATE             | NULL                       |
 | `status`          | ENUM('Pending', 'Completed', 'Overdue') | DEFAULT 'Pending' |
 | `priority`        | ENUM('High', 'Medium', 'Low') | DEFAULT 'Medium' |

----

-### Updated Features:
-- The **User** table now includes a `name` column to store the user's full name.
-- This allows personalized interactions on the website (e.g., "Welcome, [Name]!").

-Would you like a visualization (ERD) or SQL code to create these tables?